volterraedge/terraform-provider-volterra/docs/resources/volterra_network_policy_view.md

 `metadata` - (Required) Common attributes for the rule including name and description..
 See [Ingress Rules Metadata ](#ingress-rules-metadata) below for details.

-###### One of the arguments from this list "outside_endpoints, inside_endpoints, namespace, label_selector, ip_prefix_set, any, prefix_list" can be set
+###### One of the arguments from this list "any, prefix_list, outside_endpoints, inside_endpoints, namespace, label_selector, ip_prefix_set" can be set

 `any` - (Optional) Any Endpoint that matches 0/0 ip prefix (`Bool`).

 `inside_endpoints` - (Optional) All ip prefixes that are reachable via inside interfaces are chosen as Endpoints (`Bool`).

 `ip_prefix_set` - (Optional) Reference to object which represents list of IP prefixes that will be referred as remote endpoint.
 See [Other Endpoint Ip Prefix Set ](#other-endpoint-ip-prefix-set) below for details.

 `label_selector` - (Optional) local end point is set of prefixes determined by label selector expression.
 See [Other Endpoint Label Selector ](#other-endpoint-label-selector) below for details.

 `namespace` - (Optional) All ip prefixes that are of a namespace are chosen as Endpoints (`String`).(Deprecated)

 `outside_endpoints` - (Optional) All ip prefixes that are reachable via outside interfaces are chosen as Endpoints (`Bool`).

 `prefix_list` - (Optional) For Ingress rules: To these endpoints from remote endpoints these ip prefixes are destination IPs..
 See [Other Endpoint Prefix List ](#other-endpoint-prefix-list) below for details.

 `rule_description` - (Optional) Human readable description for the rule (`String`).(Deprecated)

 `rule_name` - (Optional) Rule Name that will be used to query metrics for this rule. (`String`).(Deprecated)

-###### One of the arguments from this list "all_tcp_traffic, all_udp_traffic, applications, protocol_port_range, all_traffic" can be set
+###### One of the arguments from this list "all_traffic, all_tcp_traffic, all_udp_traffic, applications, protocol_port_range" can be set

 `all_tcp_traffic` - (Optional) Select all TCP traffic to match (`Bool`).

 `all_traffic` - (Optional) Select all traffic to match (`Bool`).

 `all_udp_traffic` - (Optional) Select all UDP traffic to match (`Bool`).

 `applications` - (Optional) Select Application traffic to match.
 See [Traffic Choice Applications ](#traffic-choice-applications) below for details.

 `protocol_port_range` - (Optional) Select specific protocol and port ranges traffic to match.
 See [Traffic Choice Protocol Port Range ](#traffic-choice-protocol-port-range) below for details.

 ### Egress Rules Adv Action

  Enable or disable logging..

 ### Egress Rules Label Matcher

  not specified here, just the label keys.
 This facilitates reuse of policies across multiple dimensions such as deployment, environment, and location..

 `keys` - (Optional) The list of label key names that have to match (`String`).

 ### Egress Rules Metadata

  Common attributes for the rule including name and description..

 `description` - (Optional) Human readable description. (`String`).